f1ori/linux-pinetab2-fedora/Documentation/admin-guide/reporting-issues.rst

 a few business days.

-**Requests for testing**: When you are asked to test a diagnostic patch or a possible fix, try to test it in timely manner, too.
+**Requests for testing**: When you are asked to test a diagnostic patch or a possible fix, try to test it in a timely manner, too.
 But do it properly and make sure to not rush it: mixing things up can happen easily and can lead to a lot of confusion for everyone involved.
 A common mistake for example is thinking a proposed patch with a fix was applied, but in fact wasn't.
 Things like that